caktus/guidebook/docs/testing/index.md

 the coverage.py tool makes tracking test coverage easy.
 It runs any command, usually your test runner, and creates a report of every line of code executed, and the percentage of each module that was actually run during your test execution.
-You can monitor your project\'s test coverage, and make sure added new code doesn't reduce your coverage.
-A good strategy with existing code bases is to find your current coverage rating and set this as a requirement for any new code \-- no change is allowed which reduces test coverage.
-Over time, you\'ll your project's code coverage to a reasonable level.
+You can monitor your project's test coverage, and make sure added new code doesn't reduce your coverage.
+A good strategy with existing code bases is to find your current coverage rating and set this as a requirement for any new code -- no change is allowed which reduces test coverage.
+Over time, you'll your project's code coverage to a reasonable level.

 An easy approach is to use a script to run your tests: